-Green spaces need to be accessible for the whole community to tackle exclusion and isolation
+Green spaces need to be accessible for the whole community to tackle exclusion and isolation of park out of use throughout the year, and physical barriers designed to prevent vehicular access prevent access for those using mobility scooters.

 It's basically inaccessible for anyone who's got mobility issues.
 Which is such a shame because it's such a fantastic facility, and it's really good for mental health.